-New filmography credits for TV series are only permitted on a per-episode basis, with a handful of exceptions.
+However, there are a handful of exceptions.
 In almost all cases, you need to tell us exactly which episodes the person worked on.

 A series-wide credit is permitted if both these conditions are true: you specify a year range (in the character field for cast credits, or the attribute field for crew credits) and we don't currently list any episodes for the start or end year of that range.
 We would much prefer you to tell us which episodes we're missing or add these yourself using the "Add Episode".
 You can add your credits to the new episode at the same time.
 Further instructions on how to do this can be found here.

 If some episodes are missing and for any reason it's not feasible for you to tell us about all of them, then you can still tell us the correct year range but you may need to use a combination of episode and series credits to do it.